The 8 Hour Diet: Everything you need to know about intermittent fasting

 Think it sounds too good to be true?
-Read on to find out how the 8 hour diet works, and what you can eat and drink...
+Read on to find out what is the 8 hour diet, how it works, and what you can eat and drink...

-Sticking to any diet can be tricky at the best of times, especially when there's some foods you have to eat more of than others - like on the high protein diet (opens in new tab).
-It's even harder when you have to avoid some foods, like on the Keto diet.
+Sticking to any diet can be tricky at the best of times, especially when there's some foods you have to eat more of than others - like on the high protein diet- and it's even harder when you have to avoid some foods, like on the Keto diet.
 But one of the best things about the 8 hour diet is you don't have to worry about any of that.

 What is the 8 Hour Diet plan?

-Well, apparently it's all down to science.
-By only eating within an 8-hour window and fasting for the remaining hours of the day, you give your body a long break from when you ate your last evening snack until breakfast, which gives it time to 'reset', process all the nutrients we've consumed, get rid of toxins, and burn calories.
+The eight hour diet involves only eating within an 8-hour window and fasting for the remaining hours of the day.
+This gives your body a long break from when you ate your last evening snack until breakfast, allowing time to 'reset', and process all the nutrients you've consumed, get rid of toxins, and burn calories.

 And even better, you can choose which days you follow the 8 hour diet.
 Do it everyday, or just once or twice a week if you feel like it.
-The more often you do, the more weight you will lose.
+The more often you do it, the more weight you could lose.

 When can I eat on the 8 hour diet?

-It's completely up to you as to when you want your eight hour period to fall.
-It mainly depends on your schedule.
+It's completely up to you as to when you want your eight hour period to fall, and it mainly depends on your schedule.
 If you work your day around the kids, why not set your 8-hour period to fall in line with them?

-You could eat breakfast when you get back from the school run around 9:30am, and have your dinner around 5pm when they're back at home and it's time for tea.
+For example, you could eat some healthy cereal when you get back from the school run around 9:30am, and have your dinner around 5pm when they're back at home and it's time for tea.

-Of course, if you're trying to lose weight it's a sensible idea to eat healthily during your 8 hours, but it's not compulsory on the diet.
-There's no calorie limit or banned foods (yippee!), so it's a great one to go for if it's going to be a struggle to control the foods you eat.
+Of course, if you're trying to lose weight it's a sensible idea to eat healthily during your 8 hours.
+There's no calorie limit - unlike other popular diets such as the Fast 800 - or banned foods (yippee!), so it's a great one to go for if it's going to be a struggle to control the foods you eat.